 From 2000 to 2009, he worked on numerous health-related initiatives in Connecticut: wellness programs, renewal for caregivers, delivering integrative pain management as an alternative to drug treatment, and community education.
 All of these now figure in Vermont Wellness Education: consulting, teaching, and planning for community revitalization.
 Jesse moved to Brattleboro, and is promoting this educational model to demonstrate ways we can improve self-care.
 Once again, he will advocate that Prevention would be improved by focusing on education and public health, in Vermont’s new measures for health care reform.

-Joan Bowman has over thirty-five years experience in assisting others with personal growth goals and teaching how to be the change that creates good, as an executive in business, a lecturer, and as a writer.
+Operations and Program Manager, Joan Bowman, has over thirty-five years experience in assisting others with personal growth goals and teaching how to be the change that creates good, as an executive in business, a lecturer, and as a writer.
 She received her MBA from the Eli Broad School at Michigan State University, concentrating on Change Management theories.
 She has broad experience in relationship building, business start-ups, executive search and international operations.
 Since 1980, Joan has enjoyed speaking tours on the subjects of empowerment and entrepreneurial growth strategies .